spacefito/ardana-input-model/2.0/examples/entry-scale-kvm/README.md

   The lifecycle-manager runs on one of the control-plane nodes of type CONTROLLER-ROLE.
 The IP address of the node that will run the lifecycle-manager needs to be included in the `data/servers.yml` file.
+  The node which runs the deployer will need access to the appropriate repositories.

 ### Resource Nodes